hopesgit/rails_engine_solo/README.md

 - `get 'api/v1/items'` - to get all items in the database.
 - `get 'api/v1/items/{item id}'` - to get information for a specific item.
 - `post 'api/v1/items'` - This requires a JSON body with item attributes.
 Use to create a new item.
+- `patch 'api/v1/items/{item id}'` - This requires a JSON body with the attributes you wish to change.
+Use to update an item.
 - `delete 'api/v1/items/{item id}'` - to delete an item in the database.

 ### Notes